datascipaul/gettingdata_courseproject/README.md

 3. The rscript which generates the final data, titled "run_analysis.R"

-4. The output dataset, titled "getdata_project_output.csv", located at  gettingdata_courseproject/getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/getdata_project_output.csv
+4. The output dataset, titled "getdata_project_output.txt", located at   gettingdata_courseproject/getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/getdata_project_output.txt

 The script is written to work on the data provided in the assignment.
 It requires the following: